Easy Keto Oatmeal

 Ingredients For Keto Oatmeal

-You will need only a few easy ingredients that you probably have already in your pantry to create this keto oatmeal.
-Here is everything you will need:
+You’ll need only a few easywholesome ingredients—most of which you probably already have in your pantry—to create this keto oatmeal.
+Here’s everything you’ll need:

-• Coconut Flakes – They add texture and a delicious coconut flavor to the oatmeal.
+• Coconut Flakes – Unsweetened, of course.
+They add the perfect chewy-crunch and a subtle coconut flavor I love.

-• Cinnamon – Cinnamon adds a warm and comforting flavor to the oatmeal.
-It is also high in antioxidants and has anti-inflammatory properties.
+• Cinnamon – Adds a warmcomforting flavor.
+It’s also packed with antioxidants and has anti-inflammatory properties.

-• Vanilla Extract – se the best quality you can find, as it will make a difference in the overall taste of the recipe.
+• Vanilla Extract – Use the highest-quality vanilla you can find—it makes a big difference in the flavor of your oatmeal.

-Place the saucepan over medium heat and bring the mixture to a boil.
+2. Heat it up – Place the pan over medium heat and bring the mixture to a gentle boil.

 Tips For Making The Best Keto Oatmeal

-• Make a big batch of keto oatmeal at the beginning of the week and store it in individual containers for a quick and easy breakfast throughout the week.
+• Make a large batch ahead of time and store it in individual containers for a quick and hassle-free breakfast throughout the week.

 Flavor Variations